In addition to the fundamental principles, we expect vendors to comply with the basic technical requirements and industry standards.

 In order to ensure that users can discover and find the licensed material, the vendors will use all reasonable efforts to meet the Open URL standard.

-In order to ensure that journal content remains easily accessible by licensee(s) and their users when there is a transfer of material between parties, and to ensure that the transfer process occurs with minimum disruption, the publisher will use all reasonable efforts to keep to the Code of Practice of Project Transfer.
+In order to ensure that journal content remains easily accessible by licensee(s) and their users when there is a transfer of material between parties, and to ensure that the transfer process occurs with minimum disruption, the publisher will use all reasonable efforts to keep to the Transfer Code of Practice.

 Discoverability and KBART Compliance